Anger Management Counseling in Andover

 Anger is a basic human emotion.
-Along with happiness, fear and disgust, anger is rooted in survival instincts and tied to the fight or flight response as it gets you ready to fight.
-Anger can range in intensity from mild irritation to intense fury and rage.
-However, this emotion is often misunderstood, especially in young people.
-Children who seem overly aggressive may be showcasing distress.
-When something becomes too much to handle, aggression may become their go-to reaction.
-Unleashing anger may feel good, but the more you practice this emotion, the more deeply it gets reinforced.
-This gives way to excessive anger, which is unpredictable and destructive, often leading to problems at work or in your personal life.
+Along with happiness, fear, and disgust, anger is rooted in survival instincts and tied to the fight-or-flight response as it prepares you to act.
+This emotion can range in intensity from mild irritation to intense fury and rage.
+However, anger issues are often misunderstood, especially in young people.
+Children who seem overly aggressive may actually be experiencing distress.
+In these cases, managing aggressive behavior becomes important, as aggression may become their default reaction when overwhelmed.

 How Anger Can Manifest Itself